harness-community/harness-opensource-lab/README.md

 2. Add three secrets:
    - `docker_username`: Use the registry username from the previous step.
 For most cases, this would be **admin**.
    - `docker_password`: Use the generated token from the previous step.
-   - `kubeconfig`: Use the kubeconfig copied from a previous section.

 ### Create a Pipeline for Build, Test, and Push